marwan116/blog/pages/posts/flaky_tests.md

 ### Floating point arithmetic

 Dealing with floating point arithmetic can be tricky.

-For instance, it is a common practice to resort to using 32-bit data types like float32 and int32 to save memory especially when dealing with large arrays of data (i.e. in pandas or numpy).
-However, this can be the source of test flakiness if you are not careful.
+On many occassions, I have resorted to using 32-bit data types like float32 and int32 to save memory especially when dealing with large arrays of data (i.e. in pandas or numpy).
+However, this can be a source of test flakiness if you are not careful.

-Let's start with a tricky question inspired by the lovely article ["The problem with float32: you only get 16 million values" on pythonspeed.com](https://pythonspeed.com/articles/float64-float32-precision/)
+Let's start with a tricky question:

 True or false - guess the outcome?
 ```python